|Air Monitoring >> Annual Network Plan >> Network Changes for 2015-2016|

 Every year the monitoring network is re-evaluated and adjusted to ensure it is providing adequate coverage.
 In most years these adjustments include starting new monitors, shutting down others, or simply relocating established monitors.
 The proposed annual network plan is subject to a 30-day public review period prior to being submitted to EPA for approval.

-This year's plan includes more changes than usual.
+This year's plan continues some of the changes begun in last year's plan.
 This is a reflection of a shift in monitoring emphasis, with some pollutants becoming less of a concern and others becoming higher priority.

 A number of major air pollution control programs have been implemented over the past 10 years, including the Clean Smokestacks Act passed by the North Carolina General Assembly in 2002.
 Under the act, coal-burning power plants were required to reduce their nitrogen oxide emissions by 77 percent by 2009 and sulfur dioxide emissions by 73 percent in 2013.
 Those significant emissions reductions have been achieved, and we are seeing the benefits in cleaner air - concentrations of ozone and fine particles are at the lowest levels ever measured in North Carolina.